 People with analytical and logical thinking skills are helping organisations take advantage of no-code automation tools

 People with critical thinking expertise will come to the fore because they can do things that, up until now, only data scientists have been able to do.Ben Taylor, CTO of Rainbird

 Not all today’s AI and automation tools available to organisations require data science or software engineering expertise.
 No-code intelligent automation platforms (like Rainbird) are empowering subject matter experts to automate their expertise to increase efficiency, improve customer outcomes and generate new revenues.

-According to the Economist, market intelligence firm IDC expects the number of no-code and low-code platform users to grow by 40 per cent every year until 2025.
+Market intelligence firm IDC expects the number of no-code and low-code platform users to grow by 40% every year until 2025.

 To benefit from the rise of no-code platforms, organisations need to attract and encourage people who are analytical and logical in their thinking.
 Doing so would help encourage bottom-up innovation in any organisation.